VienDinhCom/emotion-css/README.md

 # Overriding CSS with Emotion

-You can use this module to override Bootstrap, Foundation, Semantic UI, ... and other styles with Emotion.
+You can use Emotion to override Bootstrap, Foundation, Semantic UI, ... and other styles without `!important`.

 ### Install